EliasMouesca/Teleport/README.md

 ## TODO
 - Create an installer script so that it is easier to set this up
+- Add "-P" flag.
+It should make the location persistent, so that from now on when running tp without arguments, it defaults to that one instead.

 ## Conclusions
 These were my conclusions originally, when it was first coded in fish: